rse-ops/landscape/_includes/paper/maintenance.md

 They require a team to monitor, maintain, and take care of them.
 Cloud development does not require the resource requester to think about maintenance of a system any longer than the resource is needed.
-The resources are truly \"on demand.\" An instance, or small container cluster, might be requested when it's needed, and brought down and forgotten about when the work is done.
+The resources are truly "on demand."
+An instance, or small container cluster, might be requested when it's needed, and brought down and forgotten about when the work is done.
 This is a much easier interaction for the user, as they can request what they need when they need it.
 For